 - What communication tools does your team have the ability and comfort to use?
 You may have the most sophisticated IT system in the world, but if people on your team lack the training to use it, then the system is useless.
 How will you close the gap between the tools you have available and the tools your team can use?

 - How will you facilitate the exchange of knowledge between different areas?
 For example, the accounting department of a company knows certain things about the organization.
 The human resources department knows different things about the company.
-What system can you create that will allow human resources to know what the accountants know and ?
+What system can you create that will allow human resources to know what the accountants know and vise versa?

 The above sections identified structural elements an organization needs to engage in collective reasoning effectively.
 In addition to structures, people must undertake relevant actions and adopt appropriate attitudes to engage in collective reasoning.
 The next section identifies these actions and attitudes.